 .baselime folder configured, run the following command to create your alert:

-When an alert is triggered, you can choose to receive notifications through a variety of channels, such as email, Slack, or PagerDuty (coming soon).
+When an alert is triggered, you can choose to receive notifications through a variety of channels, such as email, Slack or webhook.

 Tips for effective alerting